 Boulders were donated and placed up and downstream of Eckert Bridge.
 The boulders were placed singly and in clusters.
 They provide resting places, cover and current breaks.

 The Idaho Department of Fish and Game generously provided permitting, engineering and project management services necessary to implement this project.
-The project was funded by Ada County and EGP-NA, who operates Barber Dam and is a co-licensee with Ada County on the FERC license to generate power at the dam.
+The project was funded by Ada County and EGP-NA who operates Barber Dam Hydropower Project.

 Thanks to Scott Koberg, Kate McGwire and Liz Paul for providing these photos.